-In the US, filing a lawsuit in an employment discrimination matter is more complicated than most people think.
+In the state of Colorado, filing a lawsuit in an employment discrimination matter is more complicated than most people think.
 That added complexity comes from the fact that, in most discrimination cases, employees first must exhaust administrative remedies by filing a charge of discrimination with the Equal Employment Opportunity Commission (“EEOC”) or Colorado Civil Rights Division (“CCRD”) and obtain a Dismissal and Notice of Rights (also called a Notice of a Right to Sue) from the agency before a court even considers hearing their case.

 If you are wondering what a Notice of a Right to Sue is and how it might impact your employment discrimination matter, here are the answers to some critical questions about these notifications.

 What is a Dismissal and Notice of Rights?

 A Notice of a Right to Sue (“Notice”) which is also called a Dismissal and Notice of Rights, gives a claimant permission to file an employment discrimination lawsuit.
 The EEOC or CCRD issues the Notice after it completes its investigation into a charge of employment discrimination or harassment.
 An employee also can request a Notice if the claimant wishes to file a lawsuit before the EEOC or CCRD completes its inquiry.